Getting started with the SwiftUI NavigationSplitView

 }

-However, a tint color affects buttons in more ways than the accent color, by also tinting the background:
+The tint color affects the button more than the accent color, and also tints the background:

 A screenshot of an iPad with a green accent color and a blue tint color applied

-A better way is to reset the accent color on the detail content, instead of specifying a global tint color:
+You can also reset the accent color on the detail content, instead of specifying a global tint:

 struct ContentView: View {